krakonos1602/hassio-addons/hassio-mealie-addon/README.md

 Add-on is still under development!

 Uses custom built docker image.
 Supports Home Assistant's ingress feature.
+Does not support LDAP and OIDC.
+Settings may be added if requested.

 Config options:
 - BASE_URL (required) - Base url for remote access, e.g. "https://www.mydomain.com/mealie".
 See Mealie documentation for further information.
 Nothing bad happens if you put some placeholder there when you only use Home Assistant's Ingress access.